 About The Phono-Graphix® Reading and Spelling Method

 Phono-Graphix was developed in 1992 and 1993 by Carmen and Geoffrey McGuinness, an American and an Englishman.
 The research into the efficacy of the programme was published in the Orton Annals of Dyslexia in 1996 (C. McGuinness, et al., 46.
 73-96), with a how-to book titled ‘Reading Reflex’ to follow (Free Press, 1998; Penguin, 1999).
 The theoretical underpinnings of Phono-Graphix are remarkably straightforward and sensible, no doubt encouraging its rapid spread and popularity among teachers, literacy specialists and parents.

 Phono-Graphix is based simply on the nature of the English code, the three skills needed to access that code, and teaching these in keeping with the way children learn.

-The first concept of the nature of the code is that letters are pictures of sounds, In the word please, for instance, there are four sounds and each is represented by a sound picture.
-In designing lessons the Phono-Graphix developers assumed that children can understand this perfectly well drawing examples of the remarkable ability of quite young children to assess visual figures.
+The first concept of the nature of the code is that letters are pictures of sounds, In the word please, for instance, there are four sounds, and each is represented by a sound picture.
+In designing lessons, the Phono-Graphix developers assumed that children could understand this perfectly well, drawing examples of the remarkable ability of quite young children to assess visual figures.

 The second concept is that sound pictures can be made up of one or more letters So please has four sounds, and four sound pictures please, two of which are made up of more than one letter.
 Again the developers of Phono-Graphix fell back on child development research that shows that children reuse figures in the world around them every day, pointing out that no rule is needed to recognize a triangle and a square, or that a triangle on a square is a house, so why would they need the rule to recognize oa as a way to show the sound ‘oe’?